 The Jigsaw Programme covers all areas of PSHE for the secondary phase including statutory RSE and Health Education.
 The table below gives the learning theme of each of the six Puzzles (units) and these are taught across the school; the learning deepens and broadens every year.
+These resources have been updated and adaopted to take into account our location and demographic.
+Students have also given feedback abd we have made chanes in light of this to help engage students in this important subject.

 Puzzle (Unit) Content Being Me in My World Includes understanding my own identity and how I fit well in the class, school and global community.
 Jigsaw Charter established.
-Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding difference, Equality Act Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise Relationships Includes understanding friendship, family, intimate relationships and other relationships, conflict resolution and communication skills, bereavement and loss
+Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding difference, Equality Act Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society (developed by THS staff to cover the 8 Gatsby Benchmarks) Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise Relationships Includes understanding friendship, family, intimate relationships and other relationships, conflict resolution and communication skills, bereavement and loss